citsystems/jsify/sphinx/source/using_lists.rst

     # 1: Bob, 25
     # 2: Charlie, 35

 By using jsified lists, you gain the flexibility of dynamic JSON-like data manipulation combined with the power of Python's list operations.
-This makes `JsonList` an excellent choice for working with complex and nested list data in a more intuitive and accessible way.
+This makes `List` an excellent choice for working with complex and nested list data in a more intuitive and accessible way.